Rhea-Braithwaite/IntrotoIM/finalProject/journal.md

  - The more notes there are, because I have a for loop for the shifting of each note, it becomes very laggy, so I need to find a way to improve on that
  - At the moment, it is not as if I have a time variable for each note, so how would I do the shadow element?
 I know that the note immediately after cannot be in the same lane, the other notes would have to stop for a moment, while that note finishes and then everything continues.

+#### Next Step
+ - Finding and adding the images for the different game objects as well as the background.
+It would be nice to have images related to music with a nice colour scheme.

 ## April 20, 2020
 ### Goals
  - Add Images for The Background and the Notes